Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2-3 ECTS

-Prerequisites: 65% or more in the placement test, or successful participation in another course from B2 level at the Language Center, or a UNIcert® certificate (I-III).
-The test result/course grade is saved automatically, so no further contact is necessary.
+Prerequisites: 65% or more in the placement test, or successful participation in another course from B2 level at the Language Centre, or a UNIcert® certificate (I-III).

-For organizational reasons, participants from level B2 will be combined in one course.
+For organizational reasons, participants from level B2 onwards are combined into one course.

 Course materials: ILIAS is used.

-Content: This course is designed to prepare students for a range of English proficiency exams, including TOEFL iBT, IELTS, Cambridge exams and other internationally recognized language tests.
-Through weekly meetings, participants will engage in practice activities that mirror the various sections of these exams, including reading, writing, listening and speaking.
-The course will focus on developing skills required for each section, with tailored exercises and mock exams to simulate real test conditions.
-Regular feedback will be provided to help students assess their strengths and areas for improvement.
+Content: This course provides preparation for various English language exams, including TOEFL iBT, IELTS, Cambridge exams, and other internationally recognized language tests.
+In weekly sessions, participants engage in practice activities that reflect the different sections of these exams, including reading, writing, listening, and speaking.
+The course focuses on developing the skills required for each section, with tailored exercises and mock exams to simulate real test conditions.
+Regular feedback helps students assess their strengths and potential for improvement.

-Note: This is a preparation course only.
-If you are interested in registering for one of the exams, please contact the relevant organistion.
+Note: This is only a preparation course.
+If you wish to register for one of the exams, please contact the respective organization.

-Method of assessment: Active participation and regular preparation are important to get the most out of this course, as ECTS points are earned through continuous assessment e.g. essay writing, reading comprehension, listening comprehension and speaking.
+Type of assessment: Active participation and regular preparation are important to get the most out of this course, as ECTS points are earned through continuous assessment, e.g., through essay writing, reading comprehension, listening comprehension, and speaking.

 Courses at C2 level / UNIcert® IV (from 90% in the placement test)